 Click here to view a list of Frequently Asked Questions (FAQs) about the Tax Increment Financing program.

-- Tax Increment Financing (TIF)(PDF)
+- Tax Increment Financing (TIF)(DOC)

 Tax Increment Financing (TIF) is an economic development tool to use future gains in taxes to finance the current public infrastructure improvements for development that will create those gains.
 The state participates with local governments and eligible agencies in three TIF programs: